andrewwlong/odsc_workshop/README.md

 7. `nltk`

 ### Easiest way: Anaconda Distribution of Python
-For those with the Anaconda Distribution, I have created a yml environment file (odsc_west_2018.yml) that can be used to create a virtual environment with the required information.
+For those with the Anaconda Distribution, I have created a yml environment file (environment.yml) that can be used to create a virtual environment with the required information.

-1. `$ conda env create -f odsc_west_2018.yml`
+1. `$ conda env create -f environment.yml`
-2. `$ activate odsc_west_2018.yml`
+2. `$ activate odsc_workshop`
-3. `$ python -m ipykernel install --user --name odsc_west_2018`
+3. `$ python -m ipykernel install --user --name odsc_workshop`

 ## Run Jupyter Notebook
 	$ jupyter notebook

 The main jupyter notebook we will use in this tutorial is `odsc_2018_mimic.ipynb`.
 Due to time constraints, we will skip some of the preprocessing and cleaning of the MIMIC files.
-If you are interested in a notebook that steps through these steps see `odsc_2018_mimic_pre.ipynb`.
-Note that these same steps were then added to `odsc_2018_utils.py`.
+If you are interested in a notebook that steps through these steps see `odsc_mimic_pre.ipynb`.
+Note that these same steps were then added to `odsc_utils.py`.